hernandorodriguez-sys/Visualizador/README.md

 ## Acknowledgments

-- Built with matplotlib for visualization
+- Built with PyQt6 for the user interface
+- Matplotlib for real-time plotting within PyQt
 - Uses scipy for signal processing
 - Serial communication via pyserial